-The PSAT is an assessment that is aligned to the redesigned SAT.
+The PSAT is an assessment that is aligned to the SAT.
 It measures reading, writing and language, and mathematical abilities important for academic success in college.
-The test is given annually in October, and may be useful as a practice test for the SAT.
-The PSAT also serves as the National Merit Scholarship Qualifying Test for juniors in a nationwide competition for recognition, awards, and scholarships.
-High school juniors take the PSAT/NMSQT in October.
-Tenth graders may elect to take the test for practice; however, their scores are not applicable to the NMSQT.
+The test is useful as a practice test for the SAT.
+The PSAT is offered in October for juniors and serves as the National Merit Scholarship Qualifying Test in a nationwide competition for recognition, awards, and scholarships.
+Tenth graders may elect to take the PSAT 10 test for practice; however, their scores are not applicable to the NMSQT.

-Students who choose to take the PSAT/NMSQT must register to do so and assume the related costs.
-Registration materials are available in the School Counseling Offices at NAI and NASH.
+Students who choose to take the PSAT must register to do so and assume the related costs.
+Registration materials are available on the School Counseling website and offices at NAI and NASH.